dj311/remote-timing-attacks-are-practical/README.md

-# An OpenSSL Timing Attack
+# Remote Timing Attacks are Practical
-This repo contains an /attempted/ implementation of the timing attack on OpenSSL 0.9.7 described in "Remote Timing Attacks are Practical", a 2003 paper by David Brumley and Dan Boneh [1].
-This is a work-in-progress, because I can't get it work.
+This repo contains an (attempted) implementation of the timing attack on OpenSSL 0.9.7 described in "Remote Timing Attacks are Practical", a 2003 paper by David Brumley and Dan Boneh [1].
+I haven't got it to work yet, sadly, but I think this repo still has some valuable information and resources for anyone trying to replicate the paper.
+If you have any advice, or have spotted an error, please do get in touch.
+I'm keen to get this working!

-The attack works against OpenSSL 0.9.7, and was the motivation for turning on [blinding](https://en.wikipedia.org/wiki/Blinding_\(cryptography\)) by default[2].
-The general gist is that the time .
+The attack works against OpenSSL 0.9.7, and was the motivation for turning on [blinding](https://en.wikipedia.org/wiki/Blinding_\(cryptography\)) by default in 2003 [2].
+The general gist is that the time TODO.
+It's a combination of the .
 The papers pretty accessible though, and provides a clearer explanation in only a few extra words.

 ## Summary
 This project consists of two key components: